bdecon/econ_data/bd_CPS/README.md

 3) bd_CPS_grapher.ipynb which creates line plots from the CPS feather file data and query strings.
 This program allows a user to make use of the CPS in a powerful way, by querying the (currently 1994-) dataset, applying calculations, and visualizing the results.

+A bunch of settings and other required code is also contained in the python file bd_CPS_details.py.

 ##### bd CPS variables

 The bd CPS contains several variables that are recodes of other CPS variables or combinations of CPS data and outside data.
 The two most important examples of this are the Labor Market Status (LMSTAT) and the real wage variables (RHRWAGE and RWKWAGE).